hoangnguyen2809/Crime-Reporting/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Features

+- **Reporting Crimes:** Users can report crimes by providing necessary details like location, type of crime, and additional information.
+- **Interactive Map:** The system includes an interactive map that displays crime locations using markers and provides information about each location.